-It was also in Aspen Judith befriended her closest neighbors, Annie and John Denver, who coaxed her to confront her fear of flying and board his private plane, Windstar One.
-The experience was so powerful that it wasn’t long before Judith began to pursue—and earn—her pilot’s license, eventually working search-and-rescue missions for Pitkin County (Aspen) Air Rescue.
-She later flew seaplanes and took up hot-air ballooning.
-(Listen to Judith describe her confrontation with the fear of flying and her transformation on Tim Benjamin’s Fear of Flying podcast.)
+It was also in Aspen Judith befriended her closest neighbors, Annie and John Denver.
+John coaxed her to confront her fear of flying and invited her to board his private plane, Windstar One.
+The experience was so powerful that it wasn’t long before Judith began to pursue—and earn—a commercial pilot’s license, eventually working search-and-rescue missions for Pitkin County (Aspen) Air Rescue.
+She later flew seaplanes, Learjets, and took up hot-air ballooning.
+(Listen to Judith describe her confrontation with the fear of flying and her transformation on Tim Benjamin’s “Fear of Flying” podcast.)

 Lured back to Los Angeles and the stage, Judith undertook her first independent theater project as the producer of “Taking a Chance on Love” which received a rave review in Variety.
 From there, she headed to London to co-produce Leonard Bernstein’s “Wonderful Town,” then returned to Southern California where she met the man who would become her second husband.
 After settling in Pacific Palisades, Judith craved a new life experience.
 She went back to college, earned a Master’s degree in Clinical Psychology, and opened a private practice in West Los Angeles for eight years.